TrushilBudhia/Tech-Blog/README.md

 ```js
 npm start
 ```
+*The .env-EXAMPLE file can be used to create your own .env file with the required information.

 ## Assets
 Live demo of the application hosted on Heroku: [Tech Blog - Lets Get Technucated](https://lets-get-technucated.herokuapp.com/)